 For example, Maryland has some of the strictest laws for protecting snakes.
 According to CBS Local, a group of young men in Maryland was fined $500 each for killing a rattlesnake, of which $300 was suspended.

 Snake Killing Laws by State

 While federal law is clear, state law varies considerably.
 Let’s look at the requirements each state has on killing snakes.

 The majority of snakes in Alabama are unprotected by state or federal law.
 However, it’s illegal to take, capture, kill, sell, or trade several snake species.
 These are as follows:

 - The southern hognose snake

-The eastern indigo snake is particularly endangered, and is protected by both state and federal law.
+The eastern indigo snake is particularly endangered, and is protected by state and federal law.

 Alaska isn’t known for its snakes.
-The only snake you can find there is the common garter snake.
+The only snake you can find in Alaska is the common garter snake.
 This is one of the northernmost snake species in the world.
 Killing snakes in Alaska is legal.

-There are laws in Arizona which make it illegal to kill snakes in certain circumstances.
+There are laws in Arizona that make it illegal to kill snakes in certain circumstances.
 For example, it’s illegal to fire a weapon within city limits (or into those city limits from the outside).
-There are exemptions, for example:
+There are exemptions:

 - If you are on a firing range